-4. Dial up with cell mgmt start APN=<APN>
+4. Dial up using the cell mgmt start command.

 '''

-moxa@Moxa:/home/moxa$ sudo cell_mgmt start APN=internet
+moxa@Moxa:/home/moxa$ sudo cell_mgmt start

 PIN code: Disabled or verified

 Starting network with 'qmicli --wds-start-network=apn=internet,ip-type=4 --

 client-no-release-cid --device-open-net=net-802-3|net-no-qos-header'...

 Saving state...
 (CID: 8)

 Saving state...
 (PDH: 1205935456)

 Network started successfully

 '''

-The cell_mgmt dial-up function will automatically set the DNS and default gateway of the computer.
+The dial-up function in the cell\mgmt utility will automatically set the DNS and default gateway of the computer, if they have not been set.

-Dial-Up
+Dial-up Commands